 Software Structure

 The user interface is a spreadsheet.
 VBA code extracts data fro the spreadsheet, and calls two dlls to carry out simulation functions.
 The dll PwrSim.dll is written in C++, converted from the original C code.
-The dll contains the function:
+The dll contains the functions:

 Writedll – writes text files, one for each physical asset